Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Background

 \subsection{Misinformation and Fake News Detection}

-\textbf{Definitions.} In the broader context, \textit{misinformation} is defined as "misinformation is false or inaccurate information that is deliberately created and is intentionally or unintentionally propagated" \cite{wu2019misinformation}. \textit{Fake news}, a prevalent form of misinformation, is described as "fabricated information that mimics news media content in form but not in organizational process or intent" \cite{lazer2018science}.
+\textbf{Definitions.} We define \textit{misinformation} as "false or inaccurate information that is deliberately created and is intentionally or unintentionally propagated" \cite{wu2019misinformation}. \textit{Fake news}, a prevalent form of misinformation, is described as "fabricated information that mimics news media content in form but not in organizational process or intent" \cite{lazer2018science}.
 In the NLP literature, between 2016 and 2023, the terms misinformation and fake news were often used interchangeably or inconsistently, typically encompassing other categories of misinformation, e.g., rumors, propaganda.
 For comprehensiveness, we used both terms in our review.

-\textbf{Current Efforts.} Previous efforts surveying research on misinformation and fake news detection have concentrated on the ambiguity in defining these terms, leading to many survey papers establishing taxonomies to categorize various types of misinformation \cite{islam2020deep,hardalov2021survey,aimeur2023fake}.
+\textbf{Current efforts.} Existing efforts surveying research on misinformation and fake news detection have concentrated on the ambiguity of these terms, leading to many survey papers establishing taxonomies of misinformation \cite{islam2020deep,hardalov2021survey,aimeur2023fake}.
 Extensive studies have analyzed the topological characteristics of users' interactions, offering a comprehensive view of the linguistic behavior patterns exhibited by social media users \cite{kwak2010twitter,benevenuto2009characterizing}.
-While misinformation detection has seen significant progress in high-resource languages like English, due to the abundance of resources~\cite{islam2020deep,guo2019future,su2020motivations}, these advancements do not fully address the core challenges faced by LRLs.
+This work has focused on high-resource languages, particularly English, due to the abundance of resources~\cite{islam2020deep,guo2019future,su2020motivations}.

-Additionally, research in fields such as cultural studies and communication has explored the influence of culture and language on the spread and perception of misinformation \cite{aydin2013role}.
-Despite this, these important aspects are seldom highlighted in NLP research.
-This survey emphasizes language and culture as key factors, rather than revisiting the broader challenges of misinformation detection.
+In parallel, research in communication and related fields has explored the influence of culture and language on the spread and perception of misinformation \cite{aydin2013role}.
+Yet, these important aspects are seldom highlighted in NLP.